-Today I am pleased to present an interview that brings me joy and pride.
-Who would have thought that I would ever have the pleasure to speak with Gabriele and Laura from Gum Design and be able ask them all of the questions I had been wondering about for such a long time?
-It’s true, because for me, it was a creative study with some of the most interesting poets of contemporary design.
+Today, I am pleased to present an interview that brought me both joy and pride.
+Who would have thought that I would have had the pleasure to speak with Gabriele and Laura from Gum Design and be able to ask them all of the questions I had been wondering about for such a long time?
+It’s true, because for me, it’s a very creative studio with some of the most interesting poetics of contemporary design.

 Gabriele, Laura and me

-Initially Gum had caught my attention for the aesthetics and form of its products.
-Then talking with the creative couple, I was struck by their attitude: I discovered a world of stories and thoughts.
-Of pure creativity.
-Of dreams!
-It was a meeting that has enriched me, both from a professional and human point of view.
-The enthusiasm and passion that they had while talking about their work was really contagious, as well as being great inspirations for creative people of all ages.
+Initially Gum Design caught my attention for the aesthetics and shape of its products.
+But then after talking with this creative couple, I was really struck by their great attitude: I discovered a world of stories and thoughts with pure creativity and dreams!
+It was a meeting that enriched me, both from a professional and personal point of view.
+The enthusiasm and passion that they had whilst talking about their work was really contagious, as well as being a great inspiration for creative people of all ages.

 ME > Tell us, who is Gum Design?

-GUM (Gabriel)> Gum Design was founded in 1999, when Laura and I meet at a Goliardica event at the Salone Satellite in Milan.
+GUM (Gabriel)> Gum Design was founded in 1999, when Laura and I met at an exuberant event during the Salone Satellite in Milan.
 After a while Laura became my companion and then my wife.
-From then, from the Salone Satellite this experience began that always brings us closer and closer to the world of design, the graphics, the stands, and consequently to the world of fairs.
+It’s from that event at Salone Satellite that our enterprise began, bringing us closer and closer to the world of design, graphics, production and consequently to the world of fairs.
 Today, our studio deals with all of these issues.

-GUM (Laura)> We come from very different realities, he comes from the world of architecture and I come from the world of design and graphics.
-Our different backgrounds gave us the opportunity of bumping into each other and meeting.
-What we really love to do for each project design that we face, is to create it along with a story.
-To ensure that it is a little bit like how to read a book and a bit like a story to browse, to understand and to speak about.
-We combine the part of a story to a more solid design.
+GUM (Laura)> We come from very different realities, he comes from the world of architecture and I come from the world of design and graphics, it’s this our diverse backgrounds that has given us the opportunity to confront, discuss and deal with both our life and business.
+What we really love to do for each design project that we face is to create it together, with a story.
+We make each project a little bit like reading a book with a story to browse, understand and talk about.
+We can then combine the story to the more solid part of the design.

-ME > Were there critical moments when you thought, we can’t do it, let’s change our path?
+ME > Have there ever been any tough moments when you thought: ‘We can’t do it, let’s change direction?

-GUM (Gabriel)> More than just critical moments, there were times when one of us would think about changing lives, not for the work, but because you think about changing.
-Then three years ago we had our little girl, which also changed a number of perspectives.
-But this is a job that we like and that occupies every day of our daily life, we can’t see ourselves doing anything else and this is probably what we will do for the rest of our lives.
+GUM (Gabriel)> Not just for tough moments at work, in life there are also times when you think about changing direction because your life changes.
+Three years ago we had our little girl, which also changed a whole number of our perspectives.
+But this is a job that we like very much and it occupies every day of our daily life, we can’t see ourselves doing anything else and this is probably what we will do for the rest of our lives.

-ME > So how important is the love and passion for what you do?
+ME > So how important is the love and passion in the work you do?

-ME > Define design for me, what is design to you?
+ME > Define design, what is design to you?

 GUM (Gabriel)> Design is a thought, a reflection.
-There are those who have described our objects as “solid stories.”
-Behind every product there is an initial phase of research, analysis and above all, as we said before, there is a story.
-The shape, while it’s important with its meaning and its logic, it becomes almost secondary.
-For us the most important part is that the narrative so that each object is a narrative.
+There are those who have described our productions as “solid stories.”
+Behind every product there’s the initial phase of research, analysis and then above all, as we said before, there is the search for a story.
+The shape, whilst important with its purpose and logic, becomes almost a secondary aspect.
+For us the most important part is what the object says because each of our objects has a narrative.

 ME > And this is precisely the philosophy of Gum.

 GUM (Gabriel)> Exactly.
-In every project we try to find something that can tell more about the object and can extend beyond its pure physical representation.
+In every project we are looking for something that tells the story and can enhance the object beyond its pure physical representation.

-It is called the “’Estroverso (Extrovert)” because it offers to others, in a fun, humorous and spontaneous way.
-It depends on how you move the glass, on one side there is the decanting of wine, from another part it becomes a game of moment and encounter.
-Being at the table, an object of this type, initially generates a bit of astonishment, followed by fear to touch it out of fear of breaking it, but then, you start to play with it and it becomes a reason to smile, for dialogue, for a story, resulting in an animated table.
+It is a great satisfaction.
+‘Swing’ which was created in 2007 and was later changed to ‘Estroverso’ (the Extrovert) in 2011 when the extended collection of ‘Calici Caratteriali’ was created.
+Part of this collection is ‘Estroverso’, ‘Introverso’, ‘Rilassato’, ‘Altruista’, and ‘Passionali’, etc. Each of these glasses represents a characteristic aspect of being human.
+‘Estroverso’ (Extrovert) is so called because it offers itself to others in a fun, humorous and spontaneous way.
+It depends on how you move the glass, on one hand it decants the wine and on the other it becomes a moment of play and encounter.
+Finding this glass on the table, initially generates some amazement, followed by fear of touching it for of fear of breaking it, but then, you start to play with it and it becomes a reason to smile, to chat, for a story, which ultimately brings the table alive.

-ME > Are the glasses the product that represents you most or is there something else that you are more emotionally or conceptually related to?
+ME > Are the ‘Calici’ (goblets) the product that represents you the best or is there something else that you are more emotionally or conceptually related to?

-GUM (Gabriel)> It’s hard to say because all of our projects contain all these narrative paths that are difficult to build and elaborate on.
-For this, they are all emotional.
-The glasses are, however, perhaps the product to which we are more tied to because it marks the beginning of a new design for the company.
-With “Calici ” we started to design with that philosophy of storytelling that characterizes us.
-They are a bit like a first child, the beginning of a mature design process.
-And it is an object that gives us satisfaction, both having been acquired in the permanent collections of the MoMA, the Glass Museum in Shanghai, the Triennale, and because it is a product that works well commercially.
+GUM (Gabriel)> It’s hard to say precisely because all of our projects contain narrative paths that are difficult to conceive and elaborate, they are all created with emotion.
+However, the ‘Calici’ are perhaps the product to which we are more attached to because they marked the beginning of a new design path for the Studio.
+It is from the ‘Calici’ that we started to design with the philosophy of storytelling that characterizes us.
+They are a bit like a first child, the beginning of a maturing design process.
+They are objects that have given us a great deal of satisfaction, being displayed in the permanent collections of the MoMA, the Glass Museum in Shanghai and the Triennale, also they are products that work well commercially.

-ME > Since the beginning of this adventure, to this day, and then in the future, how is it that Gum Design adapts to changes in lifestyle and to what people want?
+ME > From the beginning of your adventure, right up to this day, and then on into the future, how does Gum Design adapt to the changes in lifestyle and to the different things people want?

-GUM (Gabriel)> Our firm, being one small studio, is able to be very flexible and this flexibility enables us to adapt to social needs.
+Our Studio, being a small studio by our design, is able to be very flexible and this flexibility enables us to adapt to different social needs.
 Often we create events that later turn into real business projects.
-We think that this can be a smart solution to address the market that is constantly changing.
-For this reason, we design objects, houses, and graphics, but we also design containers inside and insert a series of representations of different design approaches, involving other designers, and people that we value.
+We think that this can be a smart solution to address a market which is constantly changing.
+It’s for this reason we design objects, houses and graphics, but, we also create containers/spaces in which we insert a series of ideas of different design approaches, involving other designers, and people that we value.

-Our latest project of this type is “Biloft”, which was presented for the Fuori Salone del Salone del Mobile Fair last year, which is a container that is still continuing to be transformed, becoming a shared business project.
+Our latest project of this type is ‘Biloft’, it was created for the Fuori Salone of Salone del Mobile Fair last year, it was a container that is still continuing to be transformed, becoming a real shared business project.

-With “Biloft”, after the fair, we made a stop in Riccione and in September we will make a stop in Venice for the Biennale of Architecture, there we will be in a large space of about 200sqm near the Arsenale.
+After the fair at Salone del Mobile we took ‘Biloft’ on tour, stopping in Riccione and then in September we will stop in Venice for the Biennale of Architecture, where we will have a large space of about 200sqm near the Arsenale.

-ME > You are very connected to the future.
+ME > You are definitely busy with projects for the future!

-“La Casa di Pietra” was made for the Marmomacc fair in Verona and an initial exhibition with 12 of shown product collections, today we are working at 31 ° and in July we will be in Rome for Altaroma in Via Margutta.
+‘La Casa di Pietra’ was created for the Marmomacc fair in Verona and from an initial exhibition with 12 product collections on display, today we have 31 products to display and in July we will be in Rome for Altaroma in Via Margutta.

-“La Casa di Pietra” has thus become a real business project that involves only selected Italian craftsmen in Italy.
-We started to build a real catalog which now contains about 120 products that speak about joining stone and other materials.
+‘La Casa di Pietra’ has thus become a real entrepreneurial project that involves only Italian craftsmen selected from Italy.
+We have started to build a catalog which now contains about 120 products, all that combine stone and other materials.

 ME > What do you wish for the future?